 Second to the Gods is our own boss – a friendly Western man who started a business recruiting farang teachers for Thai schools in the region.
 The school I worked at was his biggest client and his office was situated inside the school grounds.
 After years of experience with the Thai educational system, he knew when to let things go and when to stand his ground.
 Through him, I was taught to just respond to the Gods’ curiosities by adapting the “sabai sabai” anthem.

-The third-party of interest consists of the teachers themselves.
+The third layer consists of the teachers themselves.
 Each teacher at our school has his or her own agenda: some focus on providing the kids with the best education possible, some focus merely on looking good in the eyes of the Gods and our boss and some try to do the impossible by managing both.

 During my tenure as a teacher within the public school system, I learned to just let things be as they were, without trying to swim against the Gods’ merciless currents.
 However, one thing I never let go of: my devotion to actually educate my classes – something that was often oddly obstructed by the Gods in favor of taking cute pictures and pleasing the outside world.